 Witley Court is 10 miles north-west of Worcester – the postcode is WR6 6JT.
 If you don’t have a car, you can catch a train to Worcester Foregate Street and then catch the 758 Yarranton Bros bus (which runs between Worcester and Tenbury).
 Witley Court is located between Little Witley and Great Witley, and takes around 20 minutes by bus.

 Witley Court opening hours and prices

-This article contains affiliate links, where I get a small commission at no extra cost to you, thanks.
+* This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.